anushka-004/AutoNote/DEVELOPER_GUIDE.md

-# Developer Guide - MeetWise
+# Developer Guide - AutoNote

 ## 🛠️ Quick Reference for Developers

 ### Project Overview
-MeetWise is a Next.js 14 application built with TypeScript and TailwindCSS, featuring a Google Meet-like interface with AI-powered meeting notes.
+AutoNote is a Next.js 14 application built with TypeScript and TailwindCSS, featuring a Google Meet-like interface with AI-powered meeting notes.

 ---